 Which children are at risk for asthma?

-A child is more likely to get asthma if he or she:
+A child is more likely to get asthma if they:

-- Has environmental allergies, food allergies, or eczema
+- Have environmental allergies, food allergies, or eczema

-- Has another health problem such as sinus problems and being overweight
+- Have another health problem, such as sinus problems and being overweight

 What are the symptoms of asthma in a child?